Best Screen for UST Projectors: Buyer's Guide Tested

 Check current price on Amazon.

-VIVIDSTORM S PRO 92” Motorized Retractable
+VIVIDSTORM S PRO 92” Motorized UST ALR Screen

 Check current price on Amazon.